aws-neuron/aws-neuron-sdk/release-notes/torch-neuron/torch-neuron.rst

 -  Linux distribution supported:

-   -  DLAMI Conda 26.0 and beyond running on Ubuntu 16, Ubuntu 18,
-      Amazon Linux 2 (using Python 3.6 Conda environments)
+   -  DLAMI Ubuntu 18 and Amazon Linux 2 (using Python 3.6 Conda environments)
-   -  Other AMIs based on Ubuntu 16, 18
+   -  Other AMIs based on Ubuntu 18
    -  For Amazon Linux 2 please install Conda and use Python 3.6 Conda environment